3 Things Teachers Need to STOP Doing Immediately (If You Want Better Classroom Management & Less Burnout)

 Want the exact language templates I use?

-You’ll find sample scripts in the free tools at the end — and a deeper accelerator if you want to go all in.
+You’ll find a free sample at the end — and a deeper accelerator if you want to go all in.

 The problem with traditional homework:

-• Burdens families more than it supports learning
+• It burdens families more than it supports learning

-• Kills joy and turns reading into a chore
+• It kills joy and turns reading into a chore

-• Steals time from what kids actually need — movement, play, connection
+• It steals time from what kids actually need — movement, play, and connection

 Do this instead: